pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 placing of the photographic image on the film.
 The same principle of maximum use of area that was found operative in photo-offset work is applicable to microphotography.
-Just as it is wasteful to print a 6" x 9" book on an 11" x 17" photo-offset&nbsp;{%- include columnbreak.html canvas=288 col=2 -%}&nbsp;metal sheet, so it is wasteful to make on
+Just as it is wasteful to print a 6" x 9" book on an 11" x 17" photo-offset {% include columnbreak.html canvas=288 col=2 %} metal sheet, so it is wasteful to make on
 35mm. film an image only 3/4" wide.

 There are three, or possibly four